rust-lang/book/second-edition/src/ch01-02-hello-world.md

 Cargo expects your source files to live inside the *src* directory so that the top-level project directory is just for READMEs, license information, configuration files, and anything else not related to your code.
 In this way, using Cargo helps you keep your projects nice and tidy.
-There's a place for everything, and everything is in its place.
+There’s a place for everything, and everything is in its place.

-If you started a project that doesn't use Cargo, as we did with our project in the *hello_world* directory, you can convert it to a project that does use Cargo by moving your code into the *src* directory and creating an appropriate *Cargo.toml*.
+If you started a project that doesn’t use Cargo, as we did with our project in the *hello_world* directory, you can convert it to a project that does use Cargo by moving your code into the *src* directory and creating an appropriate *Cargo.toml*.

 ### Building and Running a Cargo Project

-Now let's look at what's different about building and running your Hello World program through Cargo!
+Now let’s look at what’s different about building and running your Hello World program through Cargo!
 To do so, enter the following commands:

 ```text